 Lee Mason’s refereeing was disappointing throughout.
 I had noticed that he was making all the decisions and not using his assistances for help at all.
 An example of this was when the ball was heading out for a throw to them but took a massive deflection off a Cardiff player took it over the goal line for a clear goalkick.
 No! corner given as Mason had not seen the deflection (I accept that if there is no noticeable change in the flight of the ball from where he was observing play this was a reasonable decision) whereas the assistant, admittedly on the other side of the pitch, must have had a better chance of making the correct call as he would have been looking along the line but seemed not allowed to suggest that an error had been made.
 The disallowing of the ‘goal’ was blatantly wrong, I overheard several groups of Cardiff fans discussing it as we walked away from the ground after the match and ALL of them were concluding that it was a perfectly good goal.
 Even if Mason did not like Callum being so close to the ‘keeper he was doing nothing wrong under the rules of the game as he was not trying to obstruct the clearance.
 As there were over 15 minutes left we cannot state that this cost us the win as it would have changed the way the rest of the match was played out but it is another example of a supposedly top level official making an horrendous error.

 Our level of play was not of the usual very high standard although we still played well enough.
-Several players did have good matches and Man Of The Matchmy man of the match is Charlie Daniels.
+Several players did have good matches and my man of the match is Charlie Daniels.
 A few weeks ago I was becoming concerned at his level of play, even thinking that he was now out of his depth.
 Being left out of a match for Smith appears to have refocused Charlie and his play against Cardiff both in defence and attack was superb, he looked better than Francis which is saying something!

 AFCB: Boruc, Francis, Elphick, Cook, Daniels, Ritchie, Arter, Surman, Pugh, Pitman, Wilson